JIBINJJOHNY/CakeCravings/README.md

 | created_at       | created_at   | DateTimeField        | auto_now_add=True, verbose_name='Created at'                                                                |
 | updated_at       | updated_at   | DateTimeField        | auto_now=True, verbose_name='Updated at'                                                                    |

+---
+## Testing

+Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

+---

+## Deployment and Payment setup

+The app and associated resources were deployed as follows:

+- **Application Deployment**: The site was deployed to [Heroku](https://www.heroku.com).

+- **Database Deployment**: The database is hosted on Heroku using PostgreSQL.
+Heroku provides a managed PostgreSQL database for this application.

+Please refer to the [DEPLOYMENT.md](DEPLOYMENT.md) file for all deployment and payment-related documentation.

+---